-Imitation crab sticks, or Kanikama in Japanese, are made of starch and pureed white fish, shaped and cured into that resembles the leg meat of snow crab.
+Imitation crab sticks, or Kanikama in Japanese, are made of starch, egg whites, and pureed white fish.
+They are shaped and cured to the shape of snow crab leg meat.

 Recipes Using Imitation Crab Sticks

 Find packages in the refrigerator aisle of Asian and Japanese grocery stores, next to other seafood products.
 I recommend Japanese brands because they easily shred thin pieces and taste better.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.